theflakes/ELSA/elsa_query/README.md

         -v, --verbose   : Print verbose results
         -w, --http      : Analyze BRO_HTTP logs
-                          No need to include class:BRO_HTTP as it will be added by this script -z, --suppress  : Suppress informational output
+                          No need to include class:BRO_HTTP as it will be added by this script A HTML file will be created in the working directory showing referer relationships.
+        -z, --suppress  : Suppress informational output

         When running this on Windows you will need to escape quotes in the Elsa search string with a quote.